Blasco9/Watch-Something/README.md

 ### Usage

-In the home page you will see 12 of the latest movies and shows.
+On the home page, you will see 12 of the latest movies and shows.

-In the movies or shows pages you can search manually or filter them by the latests, the most popular, the top-rated or by genre.
+In the movies or shows pages, you can search manually or filter them by the latest, the most popular, the top-rated, or by genre.

-When clicking a poster you will see the information of the movie/show and a trailer.
+When clicking a poster, you will see the information of the movie/show and a trailer.

-## Authors
+## Author

 👤 **Julian Blasco**

 - Github: [@Blasco9](https://github.com/Blasco9)
 - Linkedin: [Julian Blasco](https://www.linkedin.com/in/julian-blasco/)
+- Email: blascoblasco9@gmail.com

 ## 🤝 Contributing